jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 initialize its data and keep it up-to-date:

-- **A curating party** with sufficient \gls{pgx} expertise to curate patient-oriented annotations from data they manually research from sources such as \gls{cpic}.
-This party manually writes their annotations into the Google Sheet, initially without any feedback of if and how well they match the Annotation Server's existing external data.
+- **A curating party** with sufficient \gls{pgx} expertise to curate patient-oriented \glspl{annotation} from data they manually research from sources such as \gls{cpic}.
+This party manually writes their
+  \glspl{annotation} into the Google Sheet, initially without any feedback of if and how well they match the Annotation Server's existing external data.
 - **A maintaining party** with sufficient technical knowledge to invoke the requests that trigger fetching data from external sources and the Google Sheet.
 This party also oversees the before mentioned `GuidelineErrors` and